islasola/mockdoc/apis/examples.md

      }'
 ```

-Delete a list of collections whose IDs are integers:
+- Delete a list of collections whose IDs are integers.

 ```shell
 curl --request POST \